Chapter 9:

 “Hold up, what?”
 Another man moved toward the door as both peered out!
 “Christ!
 What happened?!”

 “Drop your guns!”
-The small, light voice of the young woman caught both men off guard!
-They turned and were met with the hooded Amala, gripping their accomplice up in the air with a mysterious purple smoke!
+The small, light voice of a young woman caught both men off guard!
+They turned to find the hooded Amala, gripping their accomplice up in the air with a mysterious purple smoke!

 “Wha-who…the…”

 “I said, drop your guns!
 That wasn’t a request!
 Do it now or I’ll kill him!”
-A stone cold order was given as both men remained frozen.
+A stone cold order was given to both baffled men.

 “Fuck you, bitch!
 What is this?!”

 “…Arnold Patrick, Keith Lawless, Howard Tanner, Liam Joffe…who are you guys under?
 Who are you working for…?”
-The mist tightened around the neck of the man as he gasped for air!
+The mist tightened around the suspended man’s neck, choking him!

 “What does she know?!
 Fuck it!”
-The man nearest Amala opened fire, but she used his partner to block the bullet and dodged to the side behind a metal table!
+The man nearest Amala opened fire, but she used his partner to block the bullets and dodged to the side behind a metal table!

-The table was suddenly flung across the room by a telekinetic blast!
-The corner crashed into the shooter’s head, knocking him to the ground as the other prepared to open fire, though before he could locate Amala, sharp pains dug into his leg!
+That table was suddenly flung across the room by a telekinetic blast!
+The corner crashed into the shooter’s head, knocking him to the ground as the other prepared to open fire!
+Before he could locate Amala, several sharp pains dug into his leg!

 “Agh!
-Damnit!
-Agg-” His cries were cut short as two rusty nails quickly pierced his forehead!
+Fuck!
+Agg—” His cries were cut short as two rusty nails quickly pierced his forehead!
 The man’s lifeless body collapsed.
-Amala walked past the corpses and up to the last living man who lay, barely conscious on the floor.
+Amala breezed by her victims and up to the last living man who lay, barely conscious on the floor.

-Using her power, she dragged the man up to his feet off the greasy floor, then pinned him against the wall with the same metal table used to stun him before!
+Using her power, she dragged him to his feet off the greasy floor, then pinned him against the wall with the same metal table used to stun him before!
 She glared deeply into the dazed eyes of her captive and shoved the table’s edge into his abdomen.

 “Ugh!
 S-Stop…” He regained some awareness and understood the situation.
 All four other men had been killed, and an unknown person with super powers had him trapped!
 “Let me go, please!
 I swear, I’ll quit!
 I’ll turn my life around!
 I won’t hurt anyone ever again…I swear to God!
 Please!”

 “Shut up.”
 Rummaging through her pocket, Amala brought up her phone, searching for something.
 “Look here; are all these locations correct?”
-The information she’d spent so long gathering was displayed.
+The information she’d gathered from Omar Redmond’s phone was displayed.
 The man quickly skimmed through the notes and felt his heart sink as he knew that the person before him was aware of all about their shady dealings.

 “W-Will you let me go if I tell you?”

-“…” That angered the small, vengeful woman.
+“…” That incensed the small, vengeful woman.
 The haze slammed the table against the man’s body, cracking ribs and pinning him harder against the brick wall!

 “Gah!
 O-Okay, okay!
 Yes, they’re right!”
 Blood oozed from his mouth as the man doubled over.